Subject Source: Library of Congress Subject Headings

 Abstract Misc.
 Bodie, California, items include an unidentified fraternal lodge attendance record, 1884; telegram sent by J.S.
 Cain regarding a shipment; letter in secret code to the Carson Bank with instructions regarding Bodie stock, 1878; and letter from J.S.
 Cain acknowledging a remittance, 1900.

 Abstract Maps and engineering drawings of mines, tunnels, power houses, surveys, portions of townships and ranges, and mining equipment at Aurora, Nevada and Bodie, Green Creek (Mono County), Mono Lake, and Mammoth Lakes, California.
 Mines, mining companies, and power plants include Aurora Consolidated Mines Company, Bodie Consolidated Mining Company, Bodie Gold Mining Company, Bodie Tunnel and Mining Company, Bodie Venture Mining Company, Standard Consolidated Mining Company, Treadwell Yukon Company,...

-Abstract Collins' letter written from Aurora, Nevada to J. F. Preddy seeks an engagement at the new Carson Opera House during the 1879 session of the Nevada legislature and provides his itinerary for the rest of November.
+Abstract Harry Collins was an actor and manager of the Standard Dramatic Constellation during its tour of Nevada.
+Collection contains Collins' letter, November 23, 1878, written from Aurora, Nevada to J. F. Preddy seeks an engagement at the new Carson Opera House during the 1879 session of the Nevada legislature and provides his itinerary for the rest of November.